 Selecting Syringes and Needles

-Syringe selection is mostly based upon the volume of medication to be administered and the desired pressure flow.
-Volumes are usually measured in centimeters (cc) or milliliters (mL).
+Select syringes based upon the volume of medication prescribed and the desired pressure flow.
+Marked on the barrel is the amount, measured in centimeters (cc) or milliliters (mL).
 Both types of measurements are equivalent in volume.
-A 1 cc syringe is the same as a 1 mL syringe.
-Large volumes of medication require larger syringe sizes.
-Lower pressure flows also require larger syringe sizes.
-The use of the syringe for injections, medical tubing or irrigation are also factors in syringe selection.
-Below is an infographic depicting the size of the syringe matched with the type of use for the syringe.
+One cc is the same as a 1 mL.
+Large quantities of medication require larger syringe sizes.
+A need for lower pressure flows also requires a larger dimension.
+The use of a syringe for injections, with medical tubing or for irrigation are also factors in syringe selection.
+A prevalent type is the U-100 insulin syringe.
+It is a low volume syringe commonly used for diabetic medications.
+This syringe is for one-time use only and is thus a very low-cost syringe.
+Below is an infographic of a continuum depicting syringe sizes matched with corresponding usage--injections, medical tubing, or irrigation.

 Purchasing Syringes and Needles

 When you buy syringes, it is essential that you know which one you need.
 Are you using the syringe with needle for intradermal injections, intramuscular injections or subcutaneous injections?
 The needle gauge and needle length selection are different for each type of injection.
 Below is a quick list of the selection criteria used for purchasing a syringe and needle.